Outerwear. {Part I in a two part series about winter clothes and tiny apartments}.

 If you realize that you haven't worn your Carhartt sweatshirt in two months, 'cause it's way too cold and you're not exactly doing any landscaping anyway, hang it in the hall closet (insert your own out-of-reach place).
 Same goes for your windbreaker, and your poncho, and that fancy velvety number you wore last week to the ballet and won't wear again until New Years (I wish).

-You have read this article coat rack / life in a tiny apartment / winter clothes with the title < two fifty: life in a tiny apartment..
-You can bookmark this page URL http://newbieny.blogspot.com/2012/10/two-fifty-life-in-tiny-apartment_10.html.
+with the title < two fifty: life in a tiny apartment..
+You can bookmark this page URL https://newbieny.blogspot.com/2012/10/two-fifty-life-in-tiny-apartment_10.html.
 Thanks!

 No comment for "< two fifty: life in a tiny apartment."